-January 30, 2011 4:30 PM: Wolf was reported to the CGYC homeowners association by a Rideau Valley Drive resident (6 km. south of Manotick).
-It was seen two days later about 4 PM at the corner of Upton Rd. and Ridea Valley Drive North.
-It was feeding on a deer carcass.
+January 30, 2011 4:30 PM: Wolf was reported to the CGYC homeowners association by a Rideau Valley Drive North resident (6 km. south of Manotick).
+It was seen two days later about 4 PM at the corner of Upton Rd. and Ridea Valley Dr. N. feeding on a deer carcass.

-December 2012 Foxes reported on the course north of Fairway Dr. by several residents in Carleton Golf & Yacht Club.
+December 2012 Foxes reported on the course north of Fairway Dr. by several residents in CGYC: Carleton Golf & Yacht Homeowners Association.

 Wolf & Coyote [source]

 July 23, 2011 1:30 PM: Coyote on Knights Drive, Rideau Forest reported in our Message Board.

 May 10, 2010 A coyote was spotted in Carleton Golf crossing Marina Drive from Timagimi Court to Echo Park around sunset.
 It was larger-than-normal size.